 The Adaptation Fund Board accepts and considers project proposals for Large Innovation Projects twice a year.
 The proposals are considered at the regular meetings of the Board.
 The next submission deadline can be found under Apply for Funding and on the calendar on this website.

 The secretariat has created two guiding documents to support Implementing Entities in their application process:

 - PROGRAMME ON INNOVATION: OPERATIONALIZATION OF LARGE GRANTS FOR INNOVATION describes the process for the creation of Large Innovation Projects and in Annex IV (pages 28 to 43) provides a set of instructions on what type of questions proponents should think when writing their proposals

 - FURTHER CLARIFICATION OF VISION AND DEFINITION OF INNOVATION UNDER THE ADAPTATION FUND: ANALYSIS OF RELEVANT ELEMENTS AND GUIDANCE ON REVIEW CRITERIA states the Fund’s approach to innovation, and in Annex I (pages 13 to 19) presents guidance on how to approach innovation in adaptation within proposals

-Please note that both documents are expected to be updated periodically.
+Please note that these documents are expected to be updated periodically.
 Thus, it is suggested to read them before developing any new proposal.